InfraWay/gh-deploy-bot/README.md

 This is a GitHub bot that simplifies the process of deployment for organizations from multiple interconnected repositories.

+It listens certain [GitHub events](https://docs.github.com/en/developers/webhooks-and-events/events) (pull request, commit) and triggers a new deployment to be created for defined applications.

+That allows your dev team to develop and deploy their code to personal dev environments e.g. `https://pull-123.customer-domain.com` managed by Kubernetes.

 ## Diagram flow